mrOranger/Docker-Kubernetes/1. Images and Containers/README.md

 docker run node
 ```

-Docker Engine will automatically download and run a container using an Image named "node" inside the Docker Hub.
-Moreover, running this command, you will probably notice that the first output message indicates that the Docker is unable to get the image locally, and then is going to pull the image from the remote repository.
+Docker Engine will automatically download and run a Container using an Image named "node" inside the Docker Hub.
+Moreover, running this command, you will probably notice that the first output message indicates that the Docker is unable to get the Image locally, and then is going to pull the Image from the remote repository.

-Once the download will be completed, and the Container has been created, we can check the running container using the command:
+Once the download will be completed, and the Container has been created, we can check the running Container using the command:

 ```shell
 docker ps -a
 ```

 where `ps` stands for "processes" and `-a` stands for "all".
-That is: "show me all the running processes, therefore all the running containers, with their settings".
+That is: "show me all the running processes, therefore all the running Containers, with their settings".

-The "node" image that we download, is not configured to run in background, because is nothing more than a standalone node engine, where we can only run command in the shell.
-However, we can interact directly to our container by using the command:
+The "node" Image that we download, is not configured to run in background, because is nothing more than a standalone node engine, where we can only run command in the shell.
+However, we can interact directly to our Container by using the command:

 ```shell
 docker run node -it